ionzzu/Inverted-Pendulum/README.md

 ## Background

 - Thrust vector control is often used to steer an aircraft or rocket by adjusting the direction of thrust
-- This project forms a basis for control model for a thrust vectored rocket
+- This project forms a basis for a control model for a thrust vectored rocket

 ## Goals